Janina Gavankar: Early life

-half-Indian and half-Dutch descent, from Pune, who also emigrated there from India.
+half-Marathi and half-Dutch descent from Pune, who also emigrated there from India.

 Career

 Gavankar has acted in theatre, film, television, and online.
 Her most notable roles include Iden Versio, a canon Star Wars character and the protagonist of Star Wars: Battlefront II; shapeshifter Luna Garza in True Blood, Papi in The L Word; Ms. Dewey, the personification of a Microsoft live search engine; and Shiva, the namesake of the sought after trophy on The League.
 She regularly appears in Funny or Die shorts.

-In 2006 she joined the cast of The L Word as a series regular, and shot all of the clips used for Ms. Dewey.
-In 2007, she landed a lead in CW pilot Dash 4 Cash.
+In 2006, she joined the cast of The L Word as a series regular and shot all of the clips used for Ms. Dewey.
+In 2007, she landed a lead role in the CW pilot, Dash 4 Cash.
 In 2008, Gavankar appeared in the TV series Stargate Atlantis, Grey's Anatomy, NCIS, My Boys, and Factory.
-In 2009, she appeared in the TV shows The Cleaner, Dollhouse, Three Rivers, and The League, as well as indie movies Men, Interrupted, Indian Gangster, and Quantum Quest: A Cassini Space Odyssey.
-Gavankar played the voice of Nikki in Quantum Quest.
-She landed a lead role in The Gates, since cancelled, on ABC.
+In 2009, she appeared in the TV shows The Cleaner, Dollhouse, Three Rivers, and The League, as well as indie films, Men, Interrupted, Indian Gangster, and Quantum Quest: A Cassini Space Odyssey.
+Gavankar provided the voice of Nikki in Quantum Quest.
+She landed another lead role in The Gates, since cancelled, on ABC.
 She appears on CW's Arrow as a vice squad police officer and brief girlfriend to Oliver Queen.

-Gavankar is an admitted gamer and has appeared on, as well as co-hosted, G4 TV's Attack of the Show!, Epileptic Gaming's Up All Night, where she helped review Rock Band, Burnout Paradise, and Army of Two.
+Gavankar is a gamer and has appeared on, as well as co-hosted, G4 TV's Attack of the Show!, Epileptic Gaming's Up All Night, where she helped review Rock Band, Burnout Paradise, and Army of Two.

-In 2011 Gavankar became a series regular in HBO's True Blood as a public school teacher and shapeshifter, Luna Garza, who gets romantically involved with one of the main characters of the series.
+In 2011, Gavankar became a series regular in HBO's True Blood as a public school teacher and shapeshifter, Luna Garza, who gets romantically involved with one of the main characters of the series.